November 2024

 Giuliani, A., Knowing Through Maxims.

-How does the Universal Mother of the maxim “parents love their children” relate to the particular mother observed by King Solomon?
+How does the Universal Mother of the maxim “mothers love their children” relate to the particular mother observed by King Solomon?
 How do we know and decide through maxims?
 Chapter for Regulae Iuris in Legal Historical Perspective: Essential Stability vs. Evolving Contexts, I. Kotlyar (ed.), Brill Publ.

 January 2024